09riche/CV/README.md

 #### Oxford University, Exeter College (October 2004-July 2008)
 - MA Philosophy and Modern Languages (French) (Hons), II.1
+- Specialised in Logic and the Philosophy of Language

 #### Other Qualifications
 - PRINCE2 Project Management Certification (Foundation & Practitioner)